-I experienced that being out and walking on your own allows you to disconnect and take a distance from the everyday life.
-Walking helps you to get into a conversation with yourself, and it allows you to reflect on the things that are happening in your life and work.
-The long moments of reflection during my Camino taught me a lot about myself and allowed me to say farewell to my mother who passed away a year before.
+I experienced that being out and walking on your own allows you to disconnect and create some distance from everyday life.
+Walking helps you to get into a conversation with yourself.
+It allows you to reflect on the things that are happening in your life and at work.
+The long moments of reflection during my Camino taught me a lot about myself.
+These moments also allowed me to finally say farewell to my mother who passed away a year before.

-Nowadays I start every morning of my day with a one hour walk.
-It provides me with an excellent moment of reflection and many times I come home after a walk with a solution for a challenge that I could not have seen from working behind my desk.
-So, lesson number one: Stuck with a problem?
-Time for reflection: get up from your desk and take a walk!
+Before commencing on the Camino I was never much of a walker.
+Now I am.
+A walk provides me with excellent moments of reflection.
+Often I come home after a walk with a solution for a challenge that I could not have seen just from working behind my desk.

-There is a saying amongst the pilgrims who walk to Santiago de Compostela that says “The Camino will provide!” and the Camino usually does.
-Whenever you are in need of directions, food, a bed for the night, or anything else, the Camino will magically provide a solution.
+There is a saying amongst the pilgrims who walk to Santiago de Compostela, “The Camino will provide!”
+And it usually does.
+Whenever you are in need of directions, food, a bed for the night, or anything else, the Camino will “magically” provide a solution.

-I experienced it myself one day after setting off without breakfast when the Camino provided me with a table of food in the middle of nowhere.
+I experienced that myself one day after setting off without breakfast when the Camino provided me with a table of food in the middle of nowhere.

-This and many similar experiences on the Camino taught me to release my desire to control everything and to trust in things working out on their own, either as designed or in a good alternative way.
-Lesson number two: Let go (more) of the control and have faith: the Camino will provide!
+This and many similar experiences on the Camino taught me to release my desire to control everything and to trust in things to work out on their own, either as designed or in a good, alternative way.

-When I tell people that I walked a journey of 900km through Northern Spain, they are often fixated by the total distance.
-They don’t see themselves walk 900km, but I did not do this in one stretch either.
-The journey was divided into 28 intermediate stages: every day I set my goal for that day.
-In fact, that daily goal was to find a bed for the night in a next city approximately 30km further down the road.
+When I tell people that I walked 900km through Northern Spain, they are often fixated by the total distance.
+They don’t see themselves walking 900km and I didn’t do it in one stretch either.
+The journey was divided into 28 intermediate stages and every day I set my goal for that day.
+That daily goal was quite simple; find a bed for the night in a city approximately 30km further down the road.

-Setting goals is an important element to help us be effective in our daily work.
-The better you are in cutting the big goal into sizable pieces, the easier it is to accomplish big goals and to adjust them along the journey if required.
-Lesson number 3: Many small steps create a journey!
+Setting goals is an important element to help us to be effective in our daily work.
+The better you are at cutting your big goal into sizable pieces, the easier it is to accomplish bigger goals and to adjust them along your journey, if required.